-Not all adjustments required are costly and there are some small issues that can be solved and achievable for little financial outlay, if any.
-For example, making sure that your emergency alarm cords in both of your accessible toilets are loose (not tied back) costs nothing to implement.
+Not all adjustments required are costly and there are some small issues that can be solved and are achievable for little financial outlay, if any.
+For example, ensuring alarm cord are not tied up in accessible toilets, checking that no signage has been displayed solely in Capital Letters (CAPS) and providing a chair with a high back and arms in the reception waiting area.